-For a long time, I aspired to achieve standards of white beauty because of internalized racism.
-I strived for long, straight hair, a tiny waist, a tiny bottom, tiny thighs.
-Everywhere I went, I saw pale faces on magazines and on movie screens.
-If you Google, “beautiful woman,” the first 100 or so pictures are of white women.
-You’ll occasionally see a Latina woman, a few Asian women, and one or two light-skinned black women.
-But dark-skinned black women were rarely seen as beautiful in the mainstream until recently.
+For a long time, I aspired to achieve impossible European beauty standards due to internalized racism.
+I strived for long, straight hair, a tiny waist, a tiny bottom, and tiny thighs.
+Everywhere I went, I only saw white people on magazine covers and on starring in major movies.
+When I searched for the term "beautiful woman" on Google, the first 100 or so pictures are of white women.
+Occasionally, I'd see a Latina woman, a few Asian women, and one or two light-skinned Black women.
+However, there were rarely dark-skinned Black women.

-My black is beautiful.
-I started to embrace my dark melanin, my rich dark skin, my glowing dark skin for everything that it was.
+I began to further embrace my dark melanin, my rich dark skin, my glowing dark skin for everything that it was.
 I am an African Queen, a dark-skinned goddess, a melanin princess.
+My Black is beautiful.

-“Your skin is just gorgeous,” she murmured with a sweet smile on her face.
-“Absolutely rich and just beautiful.
-I wish my skin was just like yours.”
-I remember being so shocked and pleased.
-This striking woman who I so admired wanted my skin while I was busy being envious of hers.
+Whenever I feel down about my dark skin, I think back to a moment in second grade.
+My teacher, who was was fair-skinned with blonde hair, sat down next to me and placed one of her milky white hands next to mine.
+I cringed in nerves as I wondered what she thought of my skin tone.
+At the time, I played with white Barbie dolls and watched white Disney princess movies—I didn't know my Black was beautiful yet.
+"Your skin is just gorgeous," she said with a sweet smile on her face.
+"Absolutely rich and just beautiful.
+I wish my skin was just like yours."
+I remember being happily shocked.
+This striking woman who I admired wanted my skin while I had been busy being envious of hers.